jwheare/ircv3-specifications/core/metadata-3.2.md

 For example, this can happen if the client joins a large channel or when the client is already on some channels and turns on the `metadata` capability.
-In this case the server MAY choose to not propagate the metadata of the newly subscribed targets to the client when the join or when the `CAP REQ` happens, but send a `ERR_METADATASYNCLATER` numeric instead.
+In this case the server MAY choose to not propagate the metadata of the newly subscribed targets to the client when the join, the `CAP REQ` or the `METADATA SUB` subcommand happens, but send a `ERR_METADATASYNCLATER` numeric instead.

+A server MAY not use the `ERR_METADATASYNCLATER` reply, delaying subsequent notifications instead.

 #### Handling `ERR_METADATASYNCLATER`